Graduate programs admissions process

-With the exception of the Master of Occupational Therapy program, Messiah College reviews and responds to applications on a rolling basis; however, we consider applications only when all materials have been received.
+With the exception of the Doctor of Physical Therapy and Master of Occupational Therapy programs, Messiah University reviews and responds to applications on a rolling basis; however, we consider applications only when all materials have been received.
 The decision to admit a student is based on both quantitative and qualitative criteria that demonstrate that the applicant possesses:

 - The motivation to successfully complete the program;